Some of the links on this site are affiliate links.

-What determines if a certain stock is either a dividend or growth stock is if a company is in growth mode (reinvesting profit) or income mode (sustaining profit).
+What determines if a certain stock is either a dividend or growth stock is if a company is in growth mode (reinvesting profits) or income mode (sustaining profits).

-Dividend stocks are great for passive income because they pay you as you own them – pure growth stocks need to be sold in order to give you fiscal return.
+Dividend stocks are great for passive income because they pay you as you own them – pure growth stocks need to be sold in order to give you any monetary value.

 However, stocks aren't always just either dividend or growth stocks…

 - While some companies are purely in Growth mode (like Amazon), and others are purely in Income mode (like AT&T), there are still other companies that are kind of in the middle (like AAPL).